Exercises – Long Day#

 Question a#

 Determine whether the following functions are eigenvectors of \(L\).
-If yes, determine the corresponding eigenvalue.
+For those that are, determine their corresponding eigenvalue.

 1. \(f_1(t)=t^2\)